TheDIYGuy999/RC_Transmitter/README.md

 #This is an Arduino 2.4GHz radio and IR transmitter
 ## Features:
-- IR transmitter for LEGO Powerfunctions and trains
+- IR transmitter for "LEGO" Powerfunctions and trains as well as for "MECCANO" motors
 - 2.4GHz radio transmitter for RC cars, helicopters etc.
 - 4 analog axes, 2 mode switches (joystick buttons)
 - 4 push buttons for transmission mode and vehicle selection as well as menu navigation